NLPCC 2026

 Evaluation is conducted in two phases to balance development flexibility with robustness against overfitting.

 The Phase 1 test data, baseline prompting kit, and offline evaluation scripts have been released on May 26 (see the data/, baseline_prompting/, and offline_eval/ directories in the repository).
-Participants must submit result files to the Phase 1 Codabench platform in the official format to obtain their Phase 1 scores.
-The public leaderboard will remain open until the final submission deadline.
+Participants must submit result files to the Codabench platform in the official format to obtain their Phase 1 scores.
+Phase 1 public submissions on the platform close on June 16 (UTC+8).

 Phase 2 — Hidden Evaluation (June 11 – June 20, 2026):

-On June 11, the organizers will release a previously unseen held-out test set (without labels).
-Participants must run their final models on this hidden test set and submit result files to the platform before the submission deadline (June 20).
+On June 11, the organizers released a previously unseen held-out test set (without labels).
+Due to platform limitations, Codabench cannot support parallel phase submissions.
+Participants must run their final models on this hidden test set and submit Phase 2 prediction files through Codabench during June 17–20 (UTC+8).
+During Phase 2, Codabench is used only to collect submission files and will not publicly display the Phase 2 leaderboard.

 Final Score: